TurhanErgene/TurhanErgene/README.md

-I am a full-stack web application developer who is I loving to work with React JS and Node JS.
+I am a full-stack web application developer who is loving to work with Javascript technologies.
 I also enjoy game development in Unity with C#

 ## Skills and Experience
 * HTML, CSS, JavaScript